 An overcrowded, unorganized storeroom is an accident about to happen.
-A misplaced broom or mop may cause you to trip and injure yourself.
-Improperly stored cleaning supplies can cause serious injuries.
 A neat, clean storeroom can greatly reduce the potential for accidents.

-- A. Store supplies safely.
+- A. Store chemicals safely.
 All chemical containers must be properly labeled.
 Store chemicals according to instructions on container labels.
 Be aware of where the Material Safety Data Sheets (MSDS) are kept for all the chemicals you use.
-Flammable cleaning supplies must be stored away from sources of ignition like hot water heaters. - B. Weight can be a safety hazard.
+Store flammable materials in a properly vented flammable liquids cabinet away from sources of ignition like hot water heaters. - B. Store your tools safely.
+Each tool should have its place in the storeroom.
+The tools should only be stored after inspecting them for safety hazards and cleaning them.
+Check electrical tools for frayed wires and defective plugs.
+Make sure the ground plug is in place.
+Cords should be neatly wrapped and secured on the tool.
+Keep extension cords in good repair. - C. Weight can be a safety hazard.
 Heavier items should be stored on the lower shelves at about chest height or lower.
-Be careful not to overload shelves. - C Electrical/water heater rooms are not storerooms.
+Be careful not to overload shelves. - D. Electrical/water heater rooms are not storerooms.
 Rooms with electrical panels are not designed as storerooms.
 However, if electrical rooms must be used for storage, make sure there is clear area at least 36" from electrical panels.
 Electrical rooms must be free of all liquids.
 A water heater is a source of ignition.
-Don't store flammable materials in rooms with water heaters.

-D. Keep it neat.
+Don't store flammable materials in rooms with water heaters. - E. Keep it neat.
 Keep at least one aisle of your storage areas open at all times.
 Protruding nails, and torn or sharp corners can cause serious cuts and bruises.
 Remove or pad them.
-Be alert to the careless actions of others
+Be alert to the careless actions of others.